 As part of the photography guide, you should avoid specializing at the beginning.
 Many photographers try to specialize at a specific genre when they are starting out, which does not end up well.
 It is not wrong to specialize, but you should not do so early in the career.
 Even if you are passionate at the particular genre, it is advisable to try out other types and see if you might enjoy them too.

 Eventually, specializing pays off well, but make sure you are not missing out on opportunities in another genre.
 Once you have had a taste of the other kinds, you can focus on the one that resonates with your passion and strengths.

 5. Create a list of the shots you wish to take

 In case you are unable to carry your camera around at all times, keep a small notebook where you note all the scenes that you want to capture.
 The list will serve as your goal, and you can always revisit when you wish.
 Make sure you note the crucial details such as lighting and time.
-If carrying a notebook seems tiresome, consider using the email on your mobile device to store the information.
+If carrying a notebook seems tiresome, consider using mobile phone to collect data.

 6. Ask for independent criticism

 You may have received a few compliments from your family and friends, but it should not end there.
 Remember that it is your weakness that can derail you and not your strengths.

 Nobody likes hearing that they fell short especially if it affects their career.
 However much it may hurt, criticism will help you to grow and it will speed up your learning process.
 However, do not ask your friends to offer criticism because they might not be outright honest.

 Although information is out there, not all of it is accurate.
 If you can find professional training, go for it.
 If you can’t, start by learning the basic tips on composition.
 Open up to experienced photographers and find out their take on techniques.
 You should know the rules.

 8. Never assume the small objects and details